Hippocamp (moon): Naming

 The moon is named after the hippocampus, a mythological creature depicted as having the upper body of a horse with the lower body of a fish in Greek mythology.
 The hippocampus symbolizes the Greek sea god Poseidon as well as the Roman sea god Neptune.
 In Roman mythology, Neptune would often drive a sea-chariot pulled by hippocampi.

-Upon the announcement of its discovery, the moon was given the provisional designation S/2004 N 1.
+The moon was given the provisional designation S/2004 N 1 when it was announced.
 The provisional designation indicates that it was the first Neptunian satellite identified in images dating from 2004.
 Follow-up Hubble observations of Hippocamp were conducted by Showalter in 2016, and the moon was later given its permanent Roman numeral designation by the Minor Planet Center after its recovery.
-Hippocamp was formally numbered as Neptune XIV (14) on 25 September 2018, though it remained without an official name until February 2019.
+Hippocamp was given the Roman numeral designation of Neptune XIV (14) on 25 September 2018, though it remained without an official name until February 2019.

 By the International Astronomical Union's (IAU's) nomenclature guidelines, name proposals for Neptune's moons must be based on a figure from Greco-Roman mythology with a relationship to Poseidon or Neptune.
 Showalter and his team had sought for names since the announcement of their discovery; among the names considered was Polyphemus, the gigantic one-eyed son of Poseidon and Thoosa.
 Showalter then settled on the name Hippocamp in acknowledgement of the seahorse genus, Hippocampus, mainly for his passion for scuba diving and the animal itself.
 Showalter's name proposal was approved by the IAU's naming committee on 20 February 2019, and the name was announced in a press release by the Space Telescope Science Institute.